 – Ceiba’s two 10,000 gallon rainwater catchment tanks conserve high amounts of water annually

-– We prefer local, organic foods and products.
+– We utilize local, organic foods and products as much as possible.

 Additionally, Ceiba is equally committed to supporting our local economy and the boating community.
 Some of our partnerships include: